seeq12/dispatcher/README.md

 ## To do:
 - Add slack integration
 - ~~Connect to Opsgenie or another calendar to pull engineer's work shift~~
-- Add a test mode to simulate assigning tickets
+- ~~Add a test mode to simulate assigning tickets~~
-- Need to decide where to set availability and organizations
+- ~~Need to decide where to set availability and organizations~~
+- Finally enable the ticket assignment

 ## How to setup the project:
 1. Install pyenv to manage python versions, [instructions](https://github.com/pyenv/pyenv?tab=readme-ov-file#automatic-installer).